- Social Security Disability Insurance (SSDI) is a government program that pays monthly benefits to applicants with physical/mental disability.

 The vast majority of patients with dementia are diagnosed when they are in their 70s and older.
 Early-onset Alzheimer’s (or early-onset dementia) is thus a term used when Alzheimer’s disease appears at an age lower than 65.

-A diagnosis of early-onset dementia can have a difficult impact on individuals and their families.
+A diagnosis of early-onset dementia can have a difficult impact on individuals and their families – especially in terms of their financial resources and health.
 These individuals and their families are suddenly thrust into an alien world that is fraught with confusion and dire outcomes.
-One of the relieving factors when that occurs has to do with SSDI, for SSDI has added early-onset dementia to its Compassionate Allowance List (CAL).
-That makes it easier to qualify for SSDI benefits, and it automatically places a claimant’s application on a fast track as well.
+One of the relieving factors when that occurs has to do with Social Security Disability Insurance, for SSDI has added early-onset dementia to its Compassionate Allowance List (CAL).
+That makes it easier to qualify for SSDI benefits, and it automatically places a claimant’s application on a fast track as well once they apply.

 Here are some of the prerequisites for someone with early-onset dementia to receive SSDI benefits:

-- Like other claimants, the first such prerequisite is that the applicant must have in the past contributed to the Social Security system via the applicant’s payroll taxes.
+- Like other claimants, the first such prerequisite is that the applicant must have in the past contributed to the Social Security system over the long-term via the applicant’s payroll taxes before retirement.

 - The applicant must have thus paid into the system during 5 out of the last 10 years or, alternatively if the applicant is too young to have accumulated all those working years, the applicant must have worked and paid payroll taxes for at least half the years since their 18th birthday.